 The clinical experience portion of the athletic training education program is where students are introduced to, implement, practice, and master skills vital to their success as athletic training professionals.
 These experiences are provided in the form of clinical rotations (both on and off campus) and assignment to an ACI/ATC and are a required portion of the student's educational experience.
 A student enrolled in the ATEP is required to attend and actively participate in all scheduled/assigned clinical experiences.
 Therefore all athletic training students will be required to attend and be actively involved in all ATEP clinical experiences as assigned.
 Additionally, being "tardy" for any clinical assignment will be considered an absence under the terms of this policy.
-Students are expected to be ready to initiate the clinical assignment as described will be considered tardy.
+Students are expected to be ready to initiate the clinical assignment at the designated time.
+Those students not ready, including appropriate dress and equipment, to initiate the clinical assignment as described will be considered tardy.
 Roll will be taken at the clinical assignment and clinical instructors are not obligated to amend the roll for students arriving after that time.
 Furthermore, faculty may choose to refuse admittance to anyone who arrives late to the clinical assignment (dismiss student).